jonatcantor/edges-detection/README.md

 ```

 Now try to access the app in your mobile or pc browser (you must give permissions to access the camera for it to work)!

+If you use another device to connect to your local network, remember to give permissions to the firewall or disable it to allow the connection.